thoth-station/micropipenv/README.rst

 The default installation does not bring any dependencies so its just ``micropipenv`` that gets installed.
 However, the default installation supports only ``Pipfile.lock`` management.
-If you would like to manipulate also with ``Pipfile`` or Poetry specific flock files, you will need to install ``micropipenv`` with TOML support (TOML is not in the standard Python library):
+If you would like to manipulate also with ``Pipfile`` or Poetry specific lock files, you will need to install ``micropipenv`` with TOML support (TOML is not in the standard Python library):

 .. code-block:: console